 Next, consider the strategies listed after the Developmental Indicators.
 They can help to brainstorm about how to use a natural moment or everyday learning opportunity to address specific areas of children's development and learning.
 Many of these strategies can be carried out with no special equipment.
-Choose strategies that seem most likely to help the children take their "next steps".
+Choose strategies that seem most likely to help the children take their "next steps."
 Sometimes the Developmental Indicators for a child's age level do not seem to describe how a child is developing right now.
 This may happen whether a child has a disability or not.
 When it does, look at guidelines for younger or older age groups as appropriate.
 The goal is always to learn what developmental steps the child is taking now.
-Then choose strategies to support those next steps.
+Then choose strategies that seem most likely to help the children take their "next steps".
 There are many strategies for children with disabilities.
 Strategies to help providers appreciate the diversity of children and families are also included.
 Be creative and find ways to adapt other strategies.
 Families and other professionals can suggest additional ideas.